TheSethRose/LLM-Tools/README.md

 cd LLM-Tools
 ```

 2. No additional dependencies required!
-All tools use Python standard library.
+All tools use the Python standard library.

-## Output Directory

-The output can be saved to the `output/` directory if redirected:
-- `output/code_tree.md` - Code tree and file contents (if redirected)

-The `output/` directory is git-ignored by default.

 ## Configuration

-### Code Tree Generator
+### Code Tree & File Contents Generator
 You can customize which files/directories to exclude by modifying the `CUSTOM_EXCLUDES` list in `generate.py`:

 ```python